numediart/TIPAA-SSL/README.md

 ## Process for updating code on server
 - Do a pytest locally without container
-- docker-compose build containers locally
+- docker compose build containers locally
-- docker-compose up it locally, to check that it runs (I can also docker exec into it)
+- docker compose up it locally, to check that it runs (I can also docker exec into it)
 - On EC2: ssh to it, then, git pull and build flaskapp
-- On ECS docker-compose push, then docker compose up
+- On ECS: docker context use myecs, then docker compose push (see below), then docker compose up (then docker context use default)
+- or docker push on scaleway and see with Filipe

 ## Docker application on EC2